Lens Subscription and Licensing FAQ#

 Q: I currently have a Lens Spaces Personal Plan subscription, how do these changes affect me?#

-A: There is no change to the Personal Plan subscription.
-The only change is the Personal Space has been renamed to Local in the space selector to better describe the context it is used for.
-This does not affect your ability to use Managed Dev Clusters.
+A: There is no change to the Personal Plan subscription, however, please be aware of our change in subscription model with eligibility criteria for the Personal Plan.
+Other changes are the Personal Space has been renamed to Local in the space selector to better describe the context it is used for and we have discontinued Hosted Dev Clusters.

 Q: I have a Lens Spaces Team Plan subscription, how do these changes affect me?#

 A: We will stop charging for the use of Team Spaces and you can continue to use your existing Team spaces.
 However, we are discontinuing the Team Plan.
 If you wish to create new Team Spaces you will have to purchase a Lens Pro subscription.
 Please see our pricing page.
-These changes do not affect Managed Dev Clusters.
+We have also discontinued Hosted Dev Clusters for the Team Plan.

 Q: Do I need to do anything at the end of my subscription term?#